 Cognitive behavior therapy has become increasingly popular in recent years with both mental health consumers and treatment professionals.
 Because CBT is usually a short-term treatment option, it is often more affordable than some other types of therapy.
 CBT is also empirically supported and has been shown to effectively help patients overcome a wide variety of maladaptive behaviors.

 Dialectical Behavior Therapy (DBT) treatment is a cognitive-behavioral approach that emphasizes the psychosocial aspects of treatment.
 The theory behind the approach is that some people are prone to react in a more intense and out-of-the-ordinary manner toward certain emotional situations, primarily those found in romantic, family and friend relationships.
 DBT theory suggests that some people’s arousal levels in such situations can increase far more quickly than the average person’s, attain a higher level of emotional stimulation, and take a significant amount of time to return to baseline arousal levels.

 People who are sometimes diagnosed with borderline personality disorder experience extreme swings in their emotions, see the world in black-and-white shades, and seem to always be jumping from one crisis to another.
 Because few people understand such reactions — most of all their own family and a childhood that emphasized invalidation — they don’t have any methods for coping with these sudden, intense surges of emotion.
 DBT is a method for teaching skills that will help in this task.
-Group therapy is a form of psychotherapy where two or more clients work with one or more therapists or counselors.
-This method is a popular format for support groups, where group members can learn from the experiences of others and offer advice.
-This method is also more cost effective than individual psychotherapy and is oftentimes more effective.

 About Group Therapy